-In developing our strategy, we have rigorously assessed and identified the opportunities we have in our region, as well as the challenges we need to overcome to achieve our shared ambitions.
-The richness and diversity of contributions have helped ensure the strategy captures the distinctiveness of and speaks proudly about the South of Scotland.
+In developing this Strategy, we have recognised the importance of making the most of opportunities which make the South of Scotland the best place to live, work, visit and do business as well as the challenges we need to overcome to achieve our shared ambitions.

+The richness and diversity of contributions have helped ensure the strategy speaks proudly about the distinctiveness of the South of Scotland.
 We are confident, and hope you will agree, that it is a powerful reflection of our region and our ambitions for our future.